jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 The boxes on the right allow to start again the job, edit the job description, stop and delete a job, respectively.

-!!! note
-    - It’s important to insert an unique **name** for each submitted job, this will be important during the debugging phase.
-The name should **ALWAYS** start with your **username**.
-Insert dash ( - ) between words.
-Es “myuser-test-job-1-date-2020-09-34”.
-    - The **command** field is specific for each application, what written in the example will not work in your use case.
-Absolute path is preferred.
-    - **your-username** is the user created during the registration.
-    - **your-container-image** is the container image name to use for your application.
-    - The **schedule** field is used to type how many times you want to execute the job and the period among execution, please refer to this [guide](https://mesos.github.io/chronos/docs/api.html) (Adding a Scheduled Job - section) if you need it otherwise leave it as you see in the example.

 ## 3.2 Submit the job using the terminal
 Although submitting jobs through the web interface might seem easier at first, it could be not comfortable, scalable and fast.
-Submitting jobs using the terminal is recommended.
+Submitting jobs using the terminal is **RECOMMENDED**.

 This method requires a JSON file containing all the job information and the execution of a command that transmits the job information to your personal Chronos instance.
 Following an example of a JSON file.
 Insert the information of your specific job and save the file.